 Packing electronics is a critical process in any move.
-Electronics include many expensive devices, from TVs, PCs, DVD players to Wi-fi systems and computer screens.
+Electronics include many expensive devices, from TVs, PCs, and DVD players to Wi-Fi systems and computer screens.
 As you know, they are all vulnerable to dust and damage.
 Keeping the original packing material seems the best option for packing electronics.
 However, some people do not keep their original boxes.
-With or without original packing, you need to protect these delicate devices, anyway.
+With or without original packing, you need to protect these delicate devices anyway.

 COVERING ELECTRONICS WITH SHRINKWRAP

 Many moving companies use blankets to protect expensive and fragile items.
-However, almost all blankets, even the brand new ones, carry some dust that might damage electronics.
-Therefore, our movers shrink wrap these devices first to protect the electronic devices from any dust.
+However, almost all blankets, even brand-new ones, carry dust that might damage electronics.
+Therefore, our movers shrink-wrap these devices first to protect the electronic devices from any dust.

 USING CARDBOARD TO PROTECT THE SCREEN